De-institutionalisation ! Understanding communities !

 Etc

-All suffer
+All

 from the same problem …

-The growing
+the growing

-economy ….
+economy

-the existing
+existing

-resources are being stretched to the max.
+resources are being stretched to the max

-a smaller work
+smaller work

-force to draw on.
+force to draw on

-higher cost
+higher

-for goods and services.
+for goods and services

 increasing

-population pressures on existing services.
+population pressures on existing services

 While the